Developer(s) – Intelligent Systems

 Lifespan – 6.5/10

-For those who are willing to persevere, and who are more lukewarm to this kind of gameplay than indeed I am, there is a fairly long experience to be had at least, lasting an average of around 18 to 20 hours.
+For those who are willing to persevere, and who are more lukewarm to this kind of gameplay than indeed I am, there is a fairly long experience to be had in Codename S.T.E.A.M at least, lasting an average of around 18 to 20 hours.
 There is also the multiplayer mode on top of that, which adds even more to the game’s longevity.
 Although I think most gamers will probably decide they’ve had enough of it after about 5 minutes, the campaign still lasts a great deal longer than the average game in the genre.

 Storyline – 6/10

 The game’s story follows a steampunk soldier named Henry Fleming, who with the help of various fellow soldiers, as well as a multitude of characters from across the Oz universe, as well as HP Lovecraft’s Cthulhu mythos, embarks on a mission to save the world, as well as several different major world monarchs such as Queen Elizabeth II, from an army of aliens.
 Aside from the story’s concept simply coming off as a mish-mash of different ideas rolled into one largely nonsensical package, the game’s voice acting is also extremely lackluster.
 Even with the likes of Adam Baldwin, Will Wheaton, and Paul Eiding lending their voice talents to the game, the entire experience comes off as being even more half-hearted than it already is in most other aspects.

 Originality – 6/10

 Although Nintendo dared to try something different with a genre, which in all fairness lacked a great of innovation, to me, it simply came across as unique, but for all the wrong reasons.
 On the whole, this game actually made me quite fearful of how at one point, Nintendo was considered to be the great innovators of the industry; offering gamers experiences unlike any other, yet as the years have progressed, they have, to a certain extent, not only chose to rely on the same formula with each console to be released but sometimes fail to perpetuate innovation.
 This game is one of their most recent examples of this.